DJ LeMahieu Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9 to lead MLB.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the second-best in MLB.

-- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.78).
+- The Blue Jays have the first-ranked team ERA across all league pitching staffs (3.77).

+- Blue Jays pitchers combine to surrender 191 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- The right-hander last pitched on Wednesday against the New York Yankees, when he tossed six scoreless innings while giving up three hits.
+- His last appearance came on Thursday against the New York Yankees, when the righty threw 5 2/3 innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.